Guide for Authors

 Keywords.
 Provide up to 5 keywords selected from the appended list to describe the manuscript.
 Do not use any keywords that are not on the list.
 Be sure to select the same keywords from the list provided as part of the online submission process.

 Word Count.
 Provide the electronic total word count of the entire manuscript including title page, abstract, text, acknowledgments, disclosures, tables, figure legends and entire reference list.
-Do not omit any words in the word count that you want published.
+Do not omit any words in the word count that will appear in the published document.

 Corresponding Author.
 Provide the name, exact postal address with zip or postal code, telephone number, fax number and e-mail address of the author to whom communications and requests for reprints should be sent after publication.
 The corresponding author must have a graduate degree; accept responsibility for the integrity of the submitted work; and attest that no undisclosed authors contributed to the manuscript.